AmateurECE/twardyece-blog/_posts/2025-11-23-learning-ocaml.md

 end
 ```

-I should point out another syntactic difference: OCaml does not support terse
+I should point out another syntactic difference: OCaml does not support
-function definitions like Haskell, so this expression is ill-typed: `let return
+pointfree style definitions like Haskell, so this expression is ill-typed: `let
-= Some`.
+return = Some`.

 In practice, however, no one writes OCaml this way.
 There is no abstraction for
 monads.
 The interface is enforced for common monads in `Base` by convention.